michael-spengler/web-development/README.md

 [Visual Studio Code](https://code.visualstudio.com/insiders/) is an integrated development environment (IDE).

 ## Introducing Frontend Development
-Frontend development typically refers to the development process of code which is executed on client side - e.g. in a browser.
+Frontend development refers to the development process of code which is executed on client side - e.g. in a browser.

 ## Introducing Backend Development
 Backend development typically refers to the development process of code which is executed on server side.